 09:00 am - Start Your Day With A Proper Portuguese Breakfast At Mercado Do Bolhão

-Portuguese breakfast usually means having a savoury snack followed by a pastry washed down with some delicious coffee and what best place to do so than the Inaugurated in 1914 Mercado do Bolhão (Bolhão Market).
+Portuguese breakfast usually means having a savoury snack followed by a pastry washed down with some delicious coffee, and what better place to do so than the Inaugurated in 1914 Mercado do Bolhão (Bolhão Market).
 This market is one of the most popular and lively in Porto.
 The market specializes in meat, fish, fruit, flowers, vegetables and other products.

 You could perhaps order:

-• 1 croissant com queijo (cheese croissant) or pão de sementes com queijo (multigrain bread with cheese)
+1 queijo croissant (cheese croissant) ou pão multigrãos com queijo (multigrain bread with cheese)

-• 1 galão (latte) or 1 cafe abatanado (American coffee)
+1 galão (latte) ou um café abatanado (American coffee)

-• 1 sumo de laranja fresquinho (freshly squeezed orange juice)
+1 sumo de laranja fresco (freshly squeezed orange juice)

-• 1 bolo (pastry) of your choice such as a pastel de nata
+1 bolo (pastry) à sua escolha, como um pastel de nata

 11:00 am - Buy A Book At Lello Bookstore

-Now that your stomach is happy it's time to visit one of the most beautiful bookstores in the world.
-Livraria Lello inaugurated on January 13th, 1906, has an excellent neo-gothic façade, where you can see two figures painted by José Bielman, representing the Science and the Art.
-This facade is only surpassed by its stunning interior, designed by Xavier Esteves.
+Now that your stomach is happy, it's time to visit one of the most beautiful bookstores in the world.
+Livraria Lell,o inaugurated on January 13th, 1906, has an excellent neo-gothic façade, where you can see two figures painted by José Bielman, representing Science and Art.
+This facade is only surpassed by its stunning interior, which Xavier Esteves designed.
 Entrance to the bookstore is free.

 12 o'clock - Visit The Sao Bento Train Station For Some Tile Love

-Wherever you go in Portugal there will be tiles decorating the facades of different buildings.
+Wherever you go in Portugal, tiles will decorate the facades of different buildings.
 The main train station of Porto is no exception.
-The walls inside the Sao Bento train station are decorated with approximately 20,000 'azulejos' (tiles) which tell the story of Portugal.
-Entrance is to the station is free.
+The walls inside the Sao Bento train station are decorated with approximately 20,000 'azuleijos' (tiles), which tell the story of Portugal.
+The entrance to the station is free.
 The blue and white tiles were placed over a period of 11 years (1905–1916) by artist Jorge Colaço.
-Included in the landscapes and ethnographic displays are the Battle of Valdevez (1140) and the Conquest of Ceuta (1415) along with several other important events.
+Included in the landscapes and ethnographic displays are the Battle of Valdevez (1140) and the Conquest of Ceuta (1415), along with several other important events.

-Francesinhas can now be found in many restaurants in Portugal, but the best ones live in the North of Country where Porto is located.
+Francesinhas can now be found in many restaurants in Portugal, but the best ones are located in the north of the country, where Porto is located.
 Fracesinha literally translated means “little Frenchie”.
-Apparently, the name has its origins in the 50’s and 60’s, when during Portugal’s dictatorship millions of Portuguese people migrated to France.
-Many years later and when they were sent home, influenced by the French culture, the Portuguese took the croque monsieur to their hearts.
-The Portuguese version of this classic consists of toasted bread layered with pork, smoked sausage, bacon, beefsteak and topped with a fried egg and cheese.
-At the same time, it is served with fries and a local spicy sauce usually made of tomato, beer and spices.
+Apparently, the name originated in the 50s and 60s, when, during Portugal’s dictatorship, millions of Portuguese people migrated to France.
+Many years later, when they were sent home, influenced by the French culture, the Portuguese took the croque monsieur to their hearts.
+The Portuguese version of this classic consists of toasted bread layered with pork, smoked sausage, bacon, and beefsteak and topped with a fried egg and cheese.
+At the same time, it is served with fries and a local spicy sauce, usually made with tomato, beer, and spices.

 Café Santiago - Rua de Passos Manuel, 198 | Porto